-The current significant actuarial assumptions for the PGW Pension Plan are: (i) investment return rate of 7.00% compounded annually; (ii) salaries are assumed to increase by an amount based on years of service, see table 3 in The Actuarial Valuation Report (Funding) for the Plan Year July 1, 2021 - June 30, 2022 for the PGW Pension Plan; and (iii) retirements that are assumed to occur at the ages detailed in The Actuarial Valuation Report (Funding) for the Plan Year July 1, 2022 for the PGW Pension Plan; and (iii) retirements that are assumed to accur at the ages detailed in The Actuarial Valuation Report (Funding) for the Plan Year July 1, 2021 - June 30, 2022 for the PGW Pension Plan.
+The current significant actuarial assumptions for the PGW Pension Plan are: (i) investment return rate of 7.30% compounded annually; (ii) salaries are assumed to increase by an amount based on years of service (as set forth in The Actuarial Valuation Report (Funding) for the Plan Year July 1, 2020 - June 30, 2021 for the PGW Pension Plan); and (iii) retirements that are assumed to occur at the ages detailed in The Actuarial Valuation Report (Funding) for the Plan Year July 1, 2021 for the PGW Pension Plan).

-The Actuarial Valuation Report (Funding) for the Plan Year July 1, 2021 - June 30, 2022 for the PGW Pension Plan includes certain changes to the actuarial assumptions, including (i) modifications to mortality tables, turnover rates, disability rates, retirement rates, and salary scales, (ii) increases to assumed participant compensation in the final year of employment prior to retirement, and (iii) modifications to the optional payment form election percentages and the surviving spouse benefit assumptions.
+The Actuarial Valuation Report (Funding) for the Plan Year July 1, 2020 - June 30, 2021 for the PGW Pension Plan includes certain changes to the actuarial assumptions, including (i) modifications to mortality tables, turnover rates, disability rates, retirement rates, and salary scales, (ii) increases to assumed participant compensation in the final year of employment prior to retirement, and (iii) modifications to the optional payment form election percentages and the surviving spouse benefit assumptions.
 Also, for the next actuarial valuation report for the PGW Pension Plan, the investment return rate will be lowered to 7.00% compounded annually.